 "CAUTION: too much fertilizer will turn leaves yellow"

-What to do if I find my lucky bamboo is turning yellow?
+What should I do if I find my lucky bamboo is turning yellow?

 At first take a close look, if the yellow leaves are normal or not.
 Because due to aging every leaf will turn yellow one day.
 I found this very normal for each and every plant.